AbdullahNazir0/AbdullahNazir0/README.md

 # Hello, I'm Abdullah Nazir! 👋

 I'm a passionate Computer Science student, currently pursuing my Bachelor's degree.
 My programming journey began with a strong foundation in C++, and I'm excited to share that I'm expanding my skills by delving into the world of Rust.
-Additionally, I've equipped myself with web development skills, including HTML, CSS, and JavaScript.
+Additionally, I've equipped myself with web development skills, including MERN stack.

 ## About Me